Lekhnath S. Pathak, PhD Student (2013-)

 Aniruddha Ramgir, Intern (Dec 2016 – )

-Aniruddha Ramgir is a senior Bachelor student in Computer Science, at a JNTU-H affiliated college.
-He is interested in how we, humans, learn and what motives us, besides curiosity, attention, and creativity.
-He prefers watching movies whenever he can and likes to sketch, write essays, and also explore and learn various things from different domains.
+Aniruddha Ramgir is a senior Bachelor student in Computer Science, at a JNTU-H affiliated institution.
+He is interested in how we, humans, learn and develop over time, besides attention.
+He prefers watching movies whenever he can, likes to sketch, write essays, and explore and learn various things from different domains.

 S L V Kaushik (Mar, 2015- Mar, 2016)